kenpratt/learning-js-and-node/README.md

 ## Reading time!

-Start going through "The Node Beginner Book" as you work through "Todo List, Phase 3".
+Start going through "The Node Beginner Book" as you work through Phase 3.
 You don't have to finish the whole thing before, just start it, and then start the problem, and read as far as makes sense.

 ## Todo List, Phase 3